Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 #### Area

 My second major constraint is my limited die area.
 I am paying for all this afterall, more area means higher manufacturing cost.
-I am not trying to accumulate a pool of gold or anything, it’s just that, in compliance with Maslow's hierarchy of needs, waffles rank higher than area, and higher manufacturing cost means less waffles.
+Now I am not trying to accumulate a pool of gold or anything, it’s just that, in compliance with Maslow's hierarchy of needs, waffles rank higher than area, and higher manufacturing cost means less waffles.
 So just like any semi-conductor company, I am incentivised to keep my area budget under control.

 {{< figure
 src="needs.svg"